Alumni

 MASATO KIKUCHI, (1995).
 Associate Professor, School of Modern Languages, Georgia Institute of Technology.

 JUNGEUN LEE, (2017).
 PhD in History of Art & Architecture.
 Supervised by Karen M. Gerhart (History of Art & Architecture).
-Dissertation Title: “Formal Decoration and Display at Ashikaga Shogunal Residences"
+Dissertation Title: “Formal Decoration and Display at Ashikaga Shogunal Residences" Currently a Visiting Professor, Hongik University, Seoul, Korea.

 ABBY RACHAEL MARGOLIS (2002) is in Marketing research in Barcelona, Spain.